 Karen from Roseville, MI

 This may sound strange but I think a hand chain would be great.
 Each student can trace their hand and cut it out of black construction paper and fasten them all together in a chain.
 This teacher can remember her first group of kids by the hand prints and know that she had a "hand" in their education.
-They can write their names on the black paper with whiteout or a metallic silver sharpie.
-It will be quick, easy, fun and something she will cherish.
-You are kind to think of her with a surprise.

 A big banner with an appropriate message and all the children's signatures to put across the blackboard might work.
 I have seen these with magnets glued to the back and the magnets then hold it to the metal stripping around the blackboard.
 The banner would make a very nice momento for the student teacher.